 Based on special provisions of EGO 69/2020, BCR BpL also filed the corresponding exemption request with the Romanian Ministry of Development, Public Work and Administration.
 Since this request was denied, BCR BpL filed an administrative action with the Bucharest Court of Appeals asking the court to order the Romanian Ministry of Development, Public Work and Administration to issue a decision cancelling this payment obligation (this being an administrative action based on special legal provisions of EGO 69/2020 - case file no. 6245/2/2022).
 On 6 July 2023, BCR BpL received the court's decision admitting BCR BpL's claim and obliging the Romanian Ministry of Development, Public Work and Administration to provide solution on the merits of the fiscal amnesty request.
 Briefly, the court considered that: (i) BCR BpL met the eligibility criteria regarding the claim; (ii) the Romanian Ministry of Development, Public Work and Administration wrongly assessed the eligibility criteria and therefore the amnesty rejection decision was incorrect; and (iii) the Romanian Ministry of Development, Public Work and Administration performed an abuse of power claiming that the claim eligibility criteria were not met.
 On 25 July 2023, the Romanian Ministry of Development, Public Work and Administration filed a recourse against this decision.
-Such recourse shall be judged at the Romanian High Court of Cassation and Justice - first hearing being set for 18 April 2024.
+On 18 April 2024, the Romanian High Court of Cassation and Justice rejected the recourse of the Romanian Ministry of Development, Public Work and Administration, upholding Bucharest Court of Appeal's initial ruling.

 On 5 December 2022, BCR BpL received a decision issued by Romanian Ministry of Development, Public Work and Administration ("MDPWA Decision") asking the payment of the ancillary budgetary liabilities, which were set in the amount of RON 388.9 million.
 According to the MDPWA Decision, BpL has the obligation to pay this amount within 30 days of receipt of the MDPWA Decision, i.e. by 5 January 2023.

-Failure to pay the amount within the deadline is likely to lead to the initiation of enforcement by ANAF - General Division for the Administration of Large Taxpayers.
+Failure to pay the amount within the deadline is likely to lead to the initiation of enforcement by NAFA - General Division for the Administration of Large Taxpayers.
 BpL filed a contestation to the the Romanian Ministry of Development, Public Work and Administration against the MDPWA Decision and submitted to the Bucharest Court of Appeal a formal application requesting the court to suspend the execution of the MDLPA Decision for the payment of the accessory budgetary obligations, calculated for the amount representing undue state premiums, which was paid to MDPWA by BpL.
 On 31 January 2023, the Bucharest Court of Appeal rejected BpL's request for suspension of execution.
 Therefore, the value of the tax obligation, communicated by the MDPWA Decision in the amount of RON 388.9 million is reflected in the accounting records of BpL as a definite liability.
 Regarding the legal proceedings generated by the MDPWA Decision: